 The Company has the legal ownership of the Private Placement cash.
-In order to ensure that the Proceeds are used for no other purpose than the situations as disclosed, the Company entered into an escrow agreement with Deutsche Bank AG.
-Following the Private Placement, 100% of the Proceeds have been transferred to an escrow account.
-Pursuant to the escrow agreement, the amounts held in the escrow account will generally not be released unless and until the occurrence of the earlier of a Business Combination or Liquidation.
+In order to ensure that the Proceeds are used for no other purpose than the situations as disclosed, the Company entered into an escrow agreement with Deutsche Bank AG (the "Escrow Agreement").
+Following the Private Placement, 100% of the Proceeds have been transferred to an escrow account (the "Escrow Agreement").
+Pursuant to the Escrow Agreement, the amounts held in the Escrow Account will generally not be released unless and until the occurrence of the earlier of a Business Combination or liquidation.

-The Company has 20,000,000 redeemable Ordinary Shares issued and outstanding as at 31 December 2021 which are traded on the regulated market of Euronext Amsterdam under the symbol "EHCS" since 18 November 2021.
+The Company has 20,000,000 redeemable Ordinary Shares issued and outstanding as at 31 December 2022 which are traded on the regulated market of Euronext Amsterdam under the symbol "EHCS" since 18 November 2021.
 Likewise, the Company's 6,666,666 Market Warrants are also traded on the regulated market of Euronext Amsterdam under the symbol "EHCW".